aoloe/htdocs-blog-ideale/2013-05-17-some_excel_programming.md

 - Adding a button:
   "On the Developer tab, in the Controls group, click Insert, and then under Form Controls, click Button" Then assign the macro through the context menu on the button.

+- If you want to avoid that during the user can edit the field formulas, in "start > cells > format > Blatt schützen" activate the option "Formattieren" (in the same dialog you can then switch on and the off the option)